 Can I use my medical insurance for an eye exam?

-If you have a medical diagnosis such as cataracts, glaucoma, macular degeneration or dry eye syndrome for example, we can fill a medial claim.
+If you have a medical diagnosis such as cataracts, glaucoma, macular degeneration or dry eye syndrome for example, we will need to file a medical claim.

 How do I know if I have Vision Coverage?